santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 ## Installing the SDK on local machine

-To install the SDK on the local machine use the X64
+To install the SDK on the local machine use the following:

 ```cmd
 cd build\x64-Debug
 ninja install
 ```

 This installs the SDK in c:\opt\openenclave.

 ## Known Issues